By Sarah Townsend

 “This would also limit access to funding for corporates, especially for small and medium-sized companies, as they represent higher risks.”

-However, the overall GCC economy is expected to grow 2.1 percent in 2017 as oil prices start to recover, the report added.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+However, the overall GCC economy is expected to grow 2.1 percent in 2017 as oil prices start to recover, the report added.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.